DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 If the Players are defeated in combat, the GM determines what happens next in the story.
 If the scenario was of life or death importance, the Player Characters may be killed outright.
-In less tense scenarios, the Player Characters may simply be left knocked out, imprisoned, or some other relevant circumstance.
+In less tense scenarios, the Player Characters may simply be left knocked out or imprisoned.

 #### Status Conditions